mohamedatef2001/Network/Campus Network Design/README.md

 static routing for the external server.

-The devices in building A will be expected to acquire dynamic IP addresses from a router-based DHCP server
+The devices in building A will be expected to acquire dynamic IP addresses